bennywong3/1340_gp114/README.md

 Column number: 0
 Number of customers left: 3
 ```
 5. When there is not enough seats and customers separate into multiple groups to share tables with others,  they no longer considered as a group and they can leave seperately.

+   - If a group of 8 customers came in and separated into 4, 2, 2, the program considered it as 3 groups of customers.

       Refer to assumption 4 for manual release.

-   - if a group of 8 customers came in and separated into 4, 2, 2, the program considered it as 3 groups of customers.

 6. When customers occupied tables for 2 hours, it is considered as too long.
 2 hours is scaled down to 20 seconds in real life for simplicity.